pyodide/pyodide/docs/development/new-packages.md

 - `Makefile` that specifies how the library should be be built.
 Note that the build system will call `make`, not `emmake make`.
-The convention is that the source for the library is downloaded by the Makefile, as opposed to being included in the `pyodide` repository.
+The convention is that the source for the library is downloaded by the Makefile, as opposed to being included in the Pyodide repository.

 - `meta.yaml` that specifies metadata about the package.
 For C libraries, only three options are supported: